 Update: Important to note that now that the mainnet has launched the erc20 ethreum tokens were swapped for eos mainnet tokens and can no longer be used with erc20 wallets such as mew or metamask.

 Want to become a Cryptocurrency expert?
-Glad to announce that we are launching Cryptocurrency Fundamentals Course soon!
+Enroll Now in Cryptocurrency Fundamentals Course!

 What the future holds for EOS

 OS is not reliant on miners but directly linked to the number of people using it.
 It improves its practical use as a currency and holds bright future.
 Many market players look at a probable future price of $150 by year 2020 and has a fewer risks compared to other cryptocurrencies.
 EOS has seen a daily peak of 20% and growth rate of 336.42%.
 It is expected to emerge as a formidable Initial Coin Offerings as the scalability makes it more attractive.

 At the time of writing, EOS is transiting to Main Net.
 The price of each EOS token is $11.04.
 It grew tremendously in the past few months.
 The growth was because of the anticipation of the Main Net launch.
 It’s price reached $20 per token before stabilizing around 11-12$.

 EOS is one of the most revolutionary projects in the dApp scenario with game changing features.
 The team behind the development of EOS, BlockOne has a great vision and good experience and believe in technology.
 Growth may just be the reason of the success of the cryptocurrency and remove the pitfalls of Ethereum and replace it in future with free and scalable transactions.